blockterms/lit/README.rst

 Installation
 ------------

-Bit is distributed on `PyPI`_ as a universal wheel and is available on Linux/macOS and Windows and supports Python 3.5+ and PyPy3.5-v5.7.1+. ``pip`` >= 8.1.2 is required.
+TODO: Lit is distributed on `PyPI`_ as a universal wheel and is available on Linux/macOS and Windows and supports Python 3.5+ and PyPy3.5-v5.7.1+. ``pip`` >= 8.1.2 is required.

 .. code-block:: bash